pvphan/camera-calibration/README.md

 - Under what conditions will this calibration method fail?

     - If the calibration target undergoes pure, unknown translation, Zhang's method will not work.
+    - This is because additional views on the same model plane do not add additional constraints.
     - But if the translation of the target is precisely known, then calibration is possible if we impose those constraints.

 - At a high level, what are the steps to the Zhang calibration algorithm?